.env

 Quick Setup

-Let's start with a quick setup: suppose a project add with a .env file with the following content:
+Let's start with a quick setup.
+Suppose your project has a .env file with the following content:

 # .env